-If you want to try the stock trading technique called 'Buying Dividends,' which is the technique of buying stocks before the ex dividend date and selling the stock shortly after the ex date at about the same price, yet still being entitled to the dividend, there are many stocks to choose from.
+The stock trading technique called 'Buying Dividends' is becoming more and more popular, especially with the recent increase in the stock market.
+This is the process of buying stocks before the ex dividend date and selling the stock shortly after the ex date at about the same price, yet still being entitled to the dividend.
 This technique generally works only in bull markets.

 When you buy dividends, there are many stocks in many different sectors to choose from.
 In order to be entitled to the dividend, you have to buy the stock before the ex-dividend date, and you can't sell the stock until after the ex date.
 The actual dividend may not be paid for another few weeks.
-WallStreetNewsNetwork has compiled a free downloadable and sortable Excel list of the stocks going ex dividend during the last half of May.
-They came up with over 40 companies all with market caps over $500 million.
-Here are a few examples showing the stock symbol, the ex-dividend date and the yield:
+WallStreetNewsNetwork has compiled a free downloadable and sortable Excel list of the stocks going ex dividend during the next week. wsnn.com came up with many companies all with market caps over $500 million.
+Here are a couple examples showing the stock symbol, the ex-dividend date and the yield.

 Author doesn't own any of the above.